Coconut Grove

 Coconut Grove displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Coconut Grove's latest Census data shows 23.7% houses and 76.2% other dwellings compared to Darwin metro's 68.4% houses and 31.6% other dwellings.
-Home ownership in Coconut Grove was 14.8%, with mortgages at 22.7% and rentals at 62.5%.
-Median monthly mortgage repayment was $1,600, below Darwin metro's $2,028.
-Median weekly rent was $300, compared to Darwin metro's $350.
-Nationally, Coconut Grove's mortgage repayments were lower than the Australian average of $1,863 and rents were substantially below the national figure of $375.
+In Coconut Grove, as per the latest Census data, 23.7% of dwellings were houses while 76.2% consisted of other types such as semi-detached homes, apartments, and 'other' dwellings.
+In comparison, Darwin metropolitan area had 68.4% houses and 31.6% other dwellings.
+Home ownership in Coconut Grove stood at 14.8%, with mortgaged dwellings at 22.7% and rented ones at 62.5%.
+The median monthly mortgage repayment was $1,600, lower than Darwin metro's average of $2,028.
+Median weekly rent in Coconut Grove was $300, compared to Darwin metro's $350.
+Nationally, Coconut Grove's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing